The Science Behind Emotional Endurance

 • You give yourself credit for staying in the process and grace for being human.

-If you’re tired of white-knuckling your way through life...
+If you’re tired of just through life...

 If you’re done performing strength you don’t feel...